Popular search terms:

 Letter Overview

-You will receive this letter from Appeals when you have filed a request for Collection Due Process and/or Equivalent hearing request.
+You will receive this letter from Appeals when you have filed a request for Collection Due Process (CDP) and/or Equivalent hearing (EH) request.
 This is the first step in the appeals process, informing you about a conference, acknowledging the assigned Appeals Officer, and affording you the opportunity to state why you disagree with the collection action taken by Compliance and request a collection alternative to resolve the tax liability.
-It also informs you the CDP/or equivalent hearing issues raised in your request was based on a frivolous/delaying issue and a non-frivolous issue.
-Appeals will disregard the frivolous/delaying portion of the hearing request and will conduct the hearing only on the non-frivolous issue.
+It also informs you that one or more of the issues raised in your CDP/EH request were based on frivolous arguments or reflects a desire to delay or impede tax administration.
+Appeals will disregard the frivolous, argument / or the issue considered to be an attempt to delay tax administration and will conduct the hearing only on the non-frivolous issue.

 This notice or letter may include additional topics that have not yet been covered here.
 Please check back frequently for updates.